AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 10. Re-entrancy
 The same hack as the DAO hack.
-Due to the ordering of the transactions, the malicious contract is able to keep calling the withdraw function as the internal state is not updated.
-When the call.value is processed, the control is handed back to the fallback function of the malicious contract which then calls the withdraw function again.
+Due to the ordering of the transactions, the malicious contract is able to keep calling the withdraw function as the internal state is only updated after the transfer is done.
+When the call.value is processed, the control is handed back to the `fallback` function of the malicious contract which then calls the withdraw function again.
-Note that the number of times the fallback function runs is based on the amt of gas submitted when you call "bleedItEmpty".
-For example, running bleedItEmpty with 1 mil gas let me run my fallback function 29 times.
-Increasing it to 2 mil let me run it 47 times.
+Note that the number of times the fallback function runs is based on the amt of gas submitted when you call `maliciousWithdraw()`.

-You shouldn't try and give it like 7.8mil gas and try running it because it might reach the maximum stack size exceeded error.
-Just increase the amount of ether you withdraw each time!

 Also, not sure why calling function via address.call() doesn't work for withdraw but it works for donating...
 ```